A step-by-step look at the protective services officer (PSO) recruitment process.

-The stages of the protective services officer recruitment process.
+The stages of the PSO recruitment process.

 You will submit your application online.